 Applicants should not approach licensing sub-committee members to engage them in pre-application/pre-decision discussions.
 Any pre-application/pre-decision discussions do not bind the licensing authority to any particular decision.

-Please be advised that for applications for premises located in one of the city's Cumulative Impact Zones (CIZ) we strongly suggest you obtain pre-application advice from the Police Licensing Officer and Environmental Health before submitting your application.
+For premises in cumulative impact zones, we encourage you to seek pre-application advice from the police licensing officer and our environmental health team before applying.
 This will help to limit the chance of problems encountered during the representation period.

-- City centre (Market Ward) - please see page 35 of the Statement of Licensing Policy for a list of streets
+- City centre (Market ward) - see page 35 of the statement of licensing policy [PDF, 1.2MB] for a list of streets

 - Mill Road